chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### References

 * Akaike, H. Information Theory and an Extension of the Maximum Likelihood Principle. in Proceedings of the Second International Symposium on Information Theory 199–213 (1998).

+* Coelho, M. T. P., Diniz‐Filho, J. A. & Rangel, T. F. A parsimonious view of the parsimony principle in ecology and evolution.
+Ecography (Cop.).
+42, 968–976 (2019).

 * Robinson, O. J. et al. Using citizen science data in integrated population models to inform conservation.
 Biol.
 Conserv.
 227, 361–368 (2018).

+* Stoica, P. & Söderström, T. On the parsimony principle.
+Int.
+J. Control 36, 409–418 (1982).

 * Wood, S. N., Pya, N. & Säfken, B. Smoothing Parameter and Model Selection for General Smooth Models.
 J. Am.
 Stat.
 Assoc.
 111, 1548–1563 (2016).